ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - version REQUIRED: SAT protocol Version (major, minor).

-- message_type REQUIRED: urn:ietf:satp:msgtype:transfer-proposal-msg .
+- messageType REQUIRED: urn:ietf:satp:msgtype:transfer-proposal-msg .

-- session_id REQUIRED: A unique identifier (e.g. UUIDv2) chosen by the
-  client to identify the current session.
+- sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen by the client to identify the current session.

-- transferContext_id REQUIRED: A unique identifier (e.g. UUIDv2) used to identify
-  the current transfer session at the application layer.
+- transferContextId REQUIRED: A unique identifier (e.g. UUIDv4) used to identify the current transfer session at the application layer.

-- transfer_init_claims: The set of artifacts and parameters as the basis for the current transfer.
+- transferInitClaims: The set of artifacts and parameters as the basis for the current transfer.

-- transfer_init_claims_format REQUIRED: The format of the transfer initialization claims.
+- transferInitClaimsFormat REQUIRED: The format of the transfer initialization claims.

-- network_capabilities_list REQUIRED: The set of origin network parameters reported by the client to the server.
+- networkCapabilitiesList REQUIRED: The set of origin network parameters reported by the client to the server.

-- multiple_claims_allowed OPTIONAL: true/false.
+- multipleClaimsAllowed OPTIONAL: true/false.

-- multiple_cancels_allowed OPTIONAL: true/false.
+- multipleCancelsAllowed OPTIONAL: true/false.

-- client signature REQUIRED: The client's signature over the message.
+- clientSignature REQUIRED: The client's signature over the message.

 ## Transfer Proposal Receipt Message